Workshop · Communication Skills

 Charlotte Davies smiling and sitting on a stool with a notebook

-I’ve been organising and attending networking events since 2016 – first as Development Manager at Wolverhampton Grand Theatre, and more recently as the founder of Netwalk and Talk, a monthly netwalking event that’s been running since April 2024.
+I’ve also been organising and attending networking events since 2016 – first as Development Manager at Wolverhampton Grand Theatre, and more recently as the founder of Netwalk and Talk, a monthly netwalking event that’s been running since April 2024.

 My workshops are designed to be warm and welcoming, because I’ve seen that’s when people do their best work.